jiyoo/flyparens/README.md

 Only one mismatched paren in only one buffer (current buffer) is highlighted.

+# Other packages to look into

+-   [Flylisp](http://elpa.gnu.org/packages/flylisp.html) (Color unbalanced parentheses and parentheses inconsistent with indentation)

+Flylisp colors mismatched open paren (coloring mismatched close paren is planned) and since it relies on propertize-region, it is fast in large buffers.
+Flyparens on the other hand relies on checking the whole buffer and given the recommended config, it notifies you of occurrence of mismatched parens not on screen.
+(Mismatched parens outside of the visible area can occur when the user invokes C-k while paredit is not on.)

 # Inspired by

 The idle-highlight-mode package and the check-parens command